 B.

-For the purposes of commercial lumbering in accordance with the following restrictions:
+For the purposes of commercial and/or silviculture lumbering in accordance with the following restrictions:

 (1)

-The lumbering company or individual owner of the property in question shall file with the duly appointed officer a forest management plan approved by the New Jersey Department of Environmental Protection, Bureau of Forestry, or other professional forester.
-Such plan shall be subject to the approval of or disapproval of the Township Forester.
+The lumbering company or individual owner of the property in question shall file with the Township a forest management plan approved by the New Jersey Department of Environmental Protection, Bureau of Forestry, or other professional forester.
 Any deviation taken from this plan shall be considered a violation of this chapter.

 (2)